Weak KAM solutions of Hamilton-Jacobi equations with decreasing dependence on unknown functions: Introduction

-In \cite{WWY2} (Part 1 of this series), we provided some main results in Aubry-Mather and weak KAM theories for contact Hamiltonian systems with Hamiltonian $H(x,u,p)$ satisfying Tonelli conditions with respect to $p$ and the moderate increasing condition with respect to $u$ ($0<\frac{\partial H}{\partial u}\leq \lambda$ for some $\lambda>0$).
-Based on these results, in this paper we will discuss the existence, regularity, representation formula for viscosity solutions of stationary Hamilton-Jacobi equation $\bar{H}(x,u,Du)=0$, and also study the long time behavior for viscosity solutions of evolutionary Hamilton-Jacobi equation $w_t+\bar{H}(x,w,w_x)=0$, where $\bar{H}(x,u,p)=H(x,-u,-p)$.

-Crandall and Lions introduced the notion of ``viscosity solutions" of scalar nonlinear first order Hamilton-Jacobi equations in \cite{CL}.
-We refer the reader to the user's guide to viscosity solutions \cite{CIL} for a precise definition which is not recalled here.
-The theory of viscosity solutions for $H(x,u,Du)=0$ and $w_t+H(x,w,w_x)=0$ has been widely studied in the literature (see e.g., \cite{Bardi-Capuzzo-Dolcetta,Ishii,Lions} and the references therein), where $H$ is increasing with respect to the second argument of $H$.
-In this paper, by analysing the set of all forward weak KAM solutions of equation $H(x,u,Du)=0$ and the forward solution semigroup associated with $H$, we attempt to understand more about viscosity solutions of Hamilton-Jacobi equations corresponding to the strictly decreasing case, i.e., $\bar{H}(x,u,Du)=0$ and $w_t+\bar{H}(x,w,w_x)=0$.
+In 1980s, Crandall and Lions introduced the notion of ``viscosity solutions" of scalar nonlinear first order Hamilton-Jacobi equations in \cite{CL}.
+The theory of viscosity solutions for Hamilton-Jacobi equations with Hamiltonians $H(x,u,p)$, has been widely studied in the literature (see e.g., \cite{Bardi-Capuzzo-Dolcetta,Ba33,CIL,Ishii,Lions,LPV} and the references therein).
+In this paper we aim to understand more about viscosity solutions of both stationary and evolutionary Hamilton-Jacobi equations with Hamiltonians $\bar{H}(x,u,p)$ which satisfy Tonelli conditions with respect to $p$ and certain decreasing condition with respect to $u$ from the weak KAM point of view.

-In the rest of this section, we first introduce the aim of this paper more precisely.
-Then, we recall some results obtained in \cite{WWY2}, which will be used later.
-At last, we state our main results of the present paper.